metauni/metauni.github.io/about/index.md

 Metauni is a seminar-first institution.
 Seminars are live social events, where a small group of people work towards understanding a topic.
 They are about a personal journey, which unfolds over years.

+## Video is overrated

+In Zoom the feeling of co-presence is based on being able to see other people's faces.
+This is better than lecturing to a blank screen, but it is also [exhausting](https://psycnet.apa.org/fulltext/2021-77825-003.pdf).
+In a 3D environment you get a sense of other people paying attention to what is going on, without having to constantly see their faces and your own.

 ## Not always free

 Seminars will always be free, because they are our gift to each other.
 We expect to be releasing most of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source.
 We expect to be offering paid short classes sometime in 2023.

+We started running events in Roblox in 2020 due to COVID lockdowns in Melbourne, Australia.
+To our surprise we found that we actually enjoyed it, especially as compared to events in Zoom.
+It still isn't clear to us exactly *why* it is better, but here are some ideas:

+> I really keenly feel that the 3d world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
+Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
+Roblox events feel much more socially natural to me than video calls do (even without video).
+Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
+All of the other attendees have the same constraints.
+You proceed to inject your discussion into one another.
+That's what Zoom feels like in comparison to Roblox. -- a student

+## Historical influences

+Metauni is inspired by the [Free University of Berlin](https://en.wikipedia.org/wiki/Free_University_of_Berlin), [Lianda](https://en.wikipedia.org/wiki/National_Southwestern_Associated_University) and [Sabishii University](https://www.kimstanleyrobinson.info/content/shabishii).